mroberts1/BOOTSTRA.386/floppy/index.md

 I roll in to the office at 9 AM Monday morning, Valentines Day of all things, wearing the same thing I wore on Friday.
 First mistake.
 Everyone is in slacks and formal wear.
 I completely forgot that the street-wear tech office is a 1990s invention.
 That was casual Friday, this is Office Monday.
 Luckily nobody says anything, they didn't have to.
 I obviously need to go head out to JC Penny's tonight.

-As I go to my cubicle, I see my company issued computer, an IBM PC with a classic giant heavy keyboard, a DOS prompt on the screen, 10MB hard drive, the works.
+As I go to my cubicle, I see my company issued computer, an IBM PC with a classic giant heavy keyboard, a DOS prompt on the screen, the works.
 There's these other boxes I don't recognize.
 One is labeled "Cyberdrive" another is a "MicroFazer".
 There's a small stack of reference books, one on 8088 and another on DOS.
 There's also a stencil tool with, I guess flowchart shapes in them right next to a slide rule.

 There's a coaxial network connection on the back of the machine.
 Probably for crude networking.
 It's fairly obvious sneakernet is the dominant medium.